metabase/metabase/docs/users-guide/05-visualizing-results.md

 In the example above, the waterfall chart displays "Profit" for each "Product": Apples, Bananas, Oranges, Peaches, and Mangos.
 From left to right, each bar indicates the change in total.
 The products with green bars indicate positive values (they made a profit).
 Peaches, however, lost money, indicated by a red bar, which signals a negative value.
 The purple bar at the end shows the total profit of all products combined.
 You can show values on each bar, and change the colors for increases and decreases.

-In general, for waterfall charts you'll want a query that is a single metric grouped by a single dimension: by time or category.
+For waterfall charts, you'll want a query that is a single metric grouped by a single dimension: by time or category.

 ### Scatterplots and bubble charts